Here are the top 10 tips for save driving:

 6. Wear Your Seat Belt

 Seat belts save lives.
 Worn properly, they prevent you from being thrown around the inside of a crashing vehicle or, worse, thrown through the windshield and flung completely out of the vehicle.
-NHTSA statistics reveal that more than half of all accident fatalities were people who weren’t using seat belts [source: NHTSA].
-The numbers are much scarier for young drivers and passengers: A staggering 70 percent of fatal crash victims between the ages of 13 and 15 weren’t wearing seat belts.
+NHTSA statistics show that nearly 15,000 people survived car accidents in 2017 because they were buckled up correctly.
+2,549 deaths in the same year could have been feasibly prevented if a seat belt had been worn at the time of the crash.
+A staggering 70 percent of fatal crash victims between the ages of 13 and 15 weren’t wearing seat belts.

 5. Be Extra Vigilant in Bad Weather

-If you’re driving through fog, heavy rain, a snow storm or on icy roads, be extra cautious.
+If you’re driving through fog, heavy rain, a snowstorm, or on icy roads, be extra cautious.
 Take all of the other tips presented here and make full use of them: Drive below the speed limit if necessary, maintain extra space between you and the car ahead, and be especially careful around curves.
 If you’re driving through weather conditions you don’t know well, consider delegating driving duties to someone who does, if possible.
-If the weather worsens, just find a safe place to wait out the storm.
+If the weather worsens, just find a safe place that is well off the road, like a parking lot, and wait out the storm.
+Stopping alongside a road in inclement weather can run the risk of being hit by someone who doesn’t notice your stopped vehicle.

 4. Don’t Follow Too Closely